 Fortunately, in this world we are not alone and in SEO much less.
 In fact, several instruments come to our aid.
 There is a way, indeed several tools, to choose the heading tags in SEO perspective.

 In addition to the classic tools that can suggest secondary keywords such as Semrush, Ubersuggest or Keyword Planner, I always quote Answer The Public, because it already offers all the questions with all the variants of adverbs and prepositions most sought after in search engines that generally represent a valuable help to address a given topic in an exhaustive way.

 If for example, your keyword is “moisturiser” the tool offers you 26 questions, 71 prepositions, 59 comparisons, 503 suggestions in alphabetical order and 20 related expressions.

 For Answer The Public lovers, then, there’s another novelty represented by SeoZoom that has been enriched with a function: the prepositions, comparisons and suggestions of the tool with the cute little white-bearded man and its volume

 Once you have established the architecture of the text, “drawn” the structure, you must insert the various headings.
 It all depends on the word format you have, in principle just go to “Style” and select the headings you need:

 Usually there is only one H1 per text (one per web page or one per topic, below a clarification on the issue), while of H2, H3 and so on there will be as many as you consider appropriate to insert depending on the organisation of the text.

 Those who open a blog rely 90% on WordPress, the most used Open Source CMS on the network.
 Those who write directly on WP can insert the tag headings directly on the page by selecting the specific entry at the top left:

-Google recognises our efforts!
-An intelligent and accurate use of tag heading in fact, is able to achieve a good ranking because the search engine will immediately recognise the topic, structure and quality of the text.
+Google recognizes our efforts!
+An intelligent and accurate use of tag heading in fact, is able to achieve a good ranking because the search engine will immediately recognize the topic, structure and quality of the text.